geoscixyz/em/content/case_histories/bookpurnong/survey.rst

 Another consideration is the sounding spacing.
 For a towed system, the in-line spacing is adjustable by the flight speed and sampling rates, and can easily achieve high density soundings.
-The cross-line spacing is usually a trade-oof between the cost and resolution.
+The cross-line spacing is usually a trade-off between the cost and resolution.
 At Bookpurnong, :ref:`resolve` fly in a 100 m cross-line spacing (Figure), so any single location can be at least sensed by two lines.

-.. .. figure:: ./images/booky-coverage.jpg
-..     :align: left
-..     :scale: 80%
-..     :name: booky-coverage

 Time domain system